GodderE2D/reindeer-web/docs/introduction/faq.md

 ### How can I reset Reindeer?

 Use the `/config reset` command to reset all data associated with the server, including existing reports.

+### How can I report a message in DMs?

+First, you need install Reindeer as a
+[User App](https://discord.com/developers/docs/tutorials/developing-a-user-installable-app).
+You can then use the "Report DM message" context menu command or the `/report_dm message` command with the message ID.

+See the [DM reporting](/docs/features/dm-reporting) page for more information.

 ## Philosophy & Features